Richard Harris: Memorials and legacy

-On 30 September 2006, Manuel Di Lucia, of Kilkee, County Clare, a longtime friend, organised the placement in Kilkee of a bronze life-size statue of Richard Harris.
-It shows Harris at the age of eighteen playing the sport of squash.
+On 30 September 2006 Manuel Di Lucia, of Kilkee in County Clare, a longtime friend, organised the placement in Kilkee of a bronze life-size statue of Harris.
+It shows Harris at the age of eighteen playing racquetball.
+(He had won the local competition three or four consecutive times during the late 1940s.)
 The sculptor was Seamus Connolly and the work was unveiled by Russell Crowe.
-Harris was an accomplished squash racquets player, winning the Tivoli Cup in Kilkee four years in a row from 1948 to 1951, a record unsurpassed to this day.
+Harris was an accomplished squash racquets player, winning the Tivoli Cup in Kilkee four consecutive years (1948 to 1951), a record unsurpassed to this day.

-Another life-size statue of Richard Harris, as King Arthur from his film Camelot, has been erected in Bedford Row, in the centre of his home town of Limerick.
+Another life-size statue of Harris, as King Arthur from his film Camelot, has been erected in Bedford Row, in the centre of his home town of Limerick.
 The sculptor of this statue was the Irish sculptor Jim Connolly, a graduate of the Limerick School of Art and Design.

 At the 2009 BAFTAs, Mickey Rourke dedicated his Best Actor award to Harris, calling him a "good friend and great actor".

-In 2013, Rob Gill and Zeb Moore founded the annual Richard Harris International Film Festival.
+In 2013 Rob Gill and Zeb Moore founded the annual Richard Harris International Film Festival.
 The Richard Harris Film Festival is one of Ireland's fastest-growing film festivals, growing from just ten films in 2013 to over 115 films in 2017.
 Each year, one of Harris's sons attends the festival in Limerick.

-In 2015, the Limerick Writers' Centre unveiled a commemorative plaque outside Charlie St George's pub on Parnell Street.
+In 2015 the Limerick Writers' Centre unveiled a commemorative plaque outside Charlie St George's pub on Parnell Street.
 The pub was a favourite drinking place of Harris on his visits to Limerick.
 The plaque, celebrating Harris's literary output as part of a Literary Walking Tour of Limerick, was unveiled by his son Jared Harris.

-In 1996, Harris was honoured with a commemorative Irish postage stamp for the "Centenary of Irish Cinema", a four-stamp set featuring twelve Irish actors in four Irish films.
-He was again honoured in ‘Irish Abroad’ stamps in 2020.
+In 1996 Harris was honoured with a commemorative Irish postage stamp for the "Centenary of Irish Cinema", a four-stamp set featuring twelve Irish actors in four Irish films.
+He was again honoured in 'Irish Abroad' stamps in 2020.